-On October 9, 2015, Kathryn S. Leffler ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she sustained a shoulder injury related to vaccine administration ("SIRVA") from an influenza ("flu") vaccination she received on October 11, 2012.
+On August 11, 2016, Holly Dlouhy ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that she sustained a shoulder injury related to vaccine administration ("SIRVA") from an influenza ("flu") vaccination she received on October 9, 2014.
 Petition at 1.
 The case was assigned to the Special Processing Unit ("SPU") of the Office of Special Masters.

-On February 28, 2017, respondent filed a Rule 4(c) Report conceding that petitioner is entitled to compensation.
+On April 28, 2017, respondent filed a Rule 4(c) Report conceding that petitioner is entitled to compensation.
 Rule 4(c) Rep. at 1.
-Based on his evaluation of the evidence, respondent concludes that petitioner's alleged injury is consistent with a SIRVA, and that it is not due to factors unrelated to her October 11, 2012, influenza vaccination.
-Id. at 4.
-Additionally, petitioner's records demonstrate that the case was timely filed, that petitioner received a vaccine set forth in the Vaccine Injury Table, and
+Based on the opinion of the medical personnel at the Division of Injury Compensation Programs, Department of Health and Human Services ("DICP"), respondent agrees "that petitioner's alleged injury is consistent with [SIRVA], and that it was caused in fact by the flu vaccine she received on October 9, 2014."
+Id. at 3.
+No other causes for petitioner's injury were identified.
+Id.